 Luke Wilson's character having recently been released from a mental hospital gets reunited with his friend Dignan (Owen Wilson), who seems to be even more in need of the services provided by the mental hospital.

-Together with their neighbour and friend Bob, they hatched a plan to rob a store before hitting the road and making off.
+Together with their neighbour and friend, Bob, they hatched a plan to rob a store before hitting the road and making off.
 Yup, sounds like an insane plan.
 With insane characters.
-But I guess it is also a movie about dreams and pursuing them relentlessly.
-About being different and that it is alright.
+But I guess, more importantly, it is a movie about dreams and pursuing them relentlessly.
+About being different and feeling that it is alright.

-It is boyish.
-It is fun.
-And it's insane.
+Bottle Rocket is boyish, fun and insane.
 But that is life.

 I had to watch it a second time to truly appreciate it for the gem it is.
-I believe it was because I thought it was missing a lot of the common Wes Anderson features.
+I believe the reason I could not appreciate it as much the first time was because I thought it was missing a lot of the common Wes Anderson features.

 7. Isle of Dogs (2018)